marcuszou/uv-demo/README.md

 uv add git+https://github.com/psf/requests
 ```

-If you're migrating from a requirements.txt file, you can use uv add with the -r flag to add all dependencies from the file:
+If you're migrating from a `requirements.txt` file, you can use `uv add` with the `-r` flag to add all dependencies from the file:

 ```shell
 # Add all dependencies from `requirements.txt`.
 uv add -r requirements.txt -c constraints.txt
 ```

-To remove a package, you can use uv remove:
+To remove a package, you can use `uv remove`:

 ```shell
 uv remove requests
 ```

-To upgrade a package, run uv lock with the --upgrade-package flag:
+To upgrade a package, run `uv lock` with the `--upgrade-package` flag:

 ```shell
 uv lock --upgrade-package requests